JackLu1/Maze/README.md

   	When I am asked to solve a maze,

-	the recursive abstraction can go to the next legal point in the maze
+	the recursive abstraction can go to the  // next legal point in the maze // (current issue, not sure how to resolve)

         and determine a path from that point,